 Want to know how to create a wedding timeline?
 Just plain curious why your super relaxed and fun-filled day needs one?
 I promise even if you hate logistics, wedding timelines are easy and single handedly the best thing you can do for your sanity – and the sanctity of your marriage.

-From your bridal party not being ready on time and your MOH rushing you into your dress to your mother-in-law dragging in her second cousins for the 50 thousandth impromptu group photograph, there are about a million in ways your wedding day can ‘go wrong’.
-Without a timeline, you’ll likely miss out on photographs you wanted and your day will feel a bit all over place.
-Either it will feel rushed from start to finish or have massive lulls where a guest or two falls asleep – it could also end up being a mix of both.
+From your bridal party not being ready on time to your mother-in-law dragging in her second cousins for the 50 thousandth impromptu group photograph, there are about a million in ways your wedding day can “go wrong”.
+Essentially, without a timeline, you’ll likely miss out on photographs you wanted and your day will feel a bit all over place.
+Either it will feel rushed from start to finish or have massive lulls where a guest or two falls asleep – it could also end up being a mad mix of both.

 After photographing weddings for well over a decade, I’ve got a pretty good idea of how long things take and have successfully helped my couples have a wedding day that flows perfectly and just how they imaged.
 For a ton of top tips on having a really amazing wedding day, I’ve dished out all the wisdom I’ve gleaned over the years in this blog post.
 And as I start by saying in that that top tips post, you don’t have to do all or any of the moments mentioned in this timeline guide (except maybe the vow bit!).
-Take inspiration and get creative with ideas from places like WeddingWire’s top tips page, Pinterest and my wedding planning resource page.
 This day is yours and I hope you make it your own.

 How to create a wedding timeline